 The properties on our site are listed by lots of different independent property owners and holiday letting agencies.
 Each will have their own booking and cancellation policies.
-To make it easy to see what these are in relation to cancellations and refunds, every property listing page now features a “COVID-19 Information” section where we have invited our owners/agents to outline their policy or provide a link to their own information page.
-For further clarification, you can contact a property’s owner/agent by clicking on the “Send Enquiry” button or calling the number (if shown).
+For clarification on a particular property's cancellations policy, you can contact its owner/agent by clicking on the "Make an Enquiry" link.

 Are properties getting extra cleaning?

-All accommodation providers are required to follow best practice guidelines for cleaning proeprties between guests to reduce the risk of Coronavirus transmission:
+All accommodation providers are required to follow best practice guidelines for cleaning properties between guests to reduce the risk of Coronavirus transmission:

 - Use personal protective equipment for cleaning and maintenance.

 - Implement contactless key collection.